Deadman's Pond on Signal Hill is macabre mystery above St. John's, Newfoundland, Canada.

-The Parks Canada representative at the Visitor Centre convinces us to attend a movie presentation in their small but cozy theatre.
+The Parks Canada representative at the Visitor Centre convinces us to attend a movie presentation in their small but cozy theater.
 What initially holds low expectation, turns out to be a fascinating and enlightening, 20 minute, historical presentation, hosted conversationally on dual screens, of historical events and life as it was centuries before in St. John's and on Signal Hill.
-Well done.
+Well done and very informative.

-To avoid the drizzle of the moment, we investigate this relatively new attraction which is essentially a Newfoundland, geological science centre combined with four movie theatres.
-The surrounding landscape offers interpretive walking trails with spectacular views, in clear conditions, over St. John's.
+To avoid the drizzle of the moment, we investigate this relatively new attraction which is essentially a Newfoundland, geological science center combined with four movie theaters.
+The surrounding landscape offers interpretive walking trails with spectacular views over St. John's in clear conditions.
 The movie presentations are very tempting.
 Admission, combined with the cost of the movie, seems expensive.

 Executions were conducted at a gallows on Gibbet Hill.
 Offenders were occasionally hung in public as a deterrent to further crime.
 Their bodies were covered in tar for extended preservation, and suspended on poles for display.
 The notion bodies were deposited into the 'bottomless pit' of Deadman's Pond is suggested but not universally substantiated.
 This innocent looking pond, and its troubled history, have been intensely investigated.
 The small pond is obviously not bottomless, but it has been proven to be exceptionally deep.
 Human bones have purportedly been discovered at the bottom.
 Nothing leaps out at us while we circumvent this serene water source with surrounding shrubbery, flowers and birds.